Explore UCD

 The module provides students with one analytical frame through which to reflect on science and society in times of crisis.

 The module will be organised around three themes: the nature of hope; hope and society; hope and science.
 There will be several lectures in each theme.
-For example, issues that can be explored include whether law can help frame individual hopes so they align with societal values reflected in our laws; the evolutionary basis for hope; neurobiology of hope and optimism/ pessimism (and relationship to cognitive biases) from a veterinary medicine perspective.
+For example, issues that can be explored include whether law can help frame individual hopes so they align with societal values; the evolutionary basis for hope; neurobiology of hope and optimism/ pessimism (and relationship to cognitive biases) from a veterinary medicine perspective - so animals hope?

 The content reflects the expertise of the staff who will be teaching on the module who all will take the concept of hope as the lens through which to think about their discipline and our society.